Housing bubble

-A housing bubble (or a housing price bubble) is one of several types of asset price bubbles which periodically occur in the market.
+A housing bubble (or housing price bubble) is one of several types of asset price bubbles which periodically occur in the market.
 The basic concept of a housing bubble is the same as for other asset bubbles, consisting of two main phases.
-First there is a period where house prices increase dramatically, driven more and more by speculation.
-In the second phase, house prices fall dramatically.
-Housing bubbles tend to be among the asset bubbles with the largest effect on the real economy, because they are credit-fueled, because a large number of households participate and not just investors, and because the wealth effect from housing tends to be larger than for other types of financial assets.
+First there is a period where house prices increase dramatically, driven by real estate investing.
+In the second phase, house prices fall dramatically, making housing more affordable.
+Housing bubbles tend to be among the asset bubbles with the largest effect on the real economy because they are credit-fueled, and a large number of households participate and not just investors, and because the wealth effect from housing tends to be larger than for other types of financial assets.

 Housing bubble definition

-Most research papers on housing bubbles uses standard asset price definitions.
+Most research papers on housing bubbles use standard asset price definitions.
 There are many definitions of bubbles.
-Most of them are normative definitions, like that of Stiglitz (1990), that try to describe bubbles as periods involving speculation, or argue that bubbles involve prices that cannot be justified by fundamentals.
-Examples are Palgrave (1926), Flood and Hodrick (1990), Shiller (2015), Smith and Smith (2006) and Cochrane (2010).
+Most of them are normative definitions, like that of Joseph Stiglitz (1990), that try to describe bubbles as periods involving speculation, or argue that bubbles involve prices that cannot be justified by fundamentals.
+Examples are Palgrave (1926), Flood and Hodrick (1990), Robert J. Shiller (2005), Smith and Smith (2006) and Cochrane (2010).